GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device-summarization/README.md

 ## Running this extension

 1. Clone this repository
-2. Run `npm install` in this folder to install all dependencies.
+1. Run `npm install` in this folder to install all dependencies.
-3. Run `npm run build` to bundle the content script .
+1. Run `npm run build` to build the extension.
-4. Load the 'dist' directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+1. Load the newly created `dist` directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
-5. Click the extension icon to open the summary side panel.
+1. Click the extension icon to open the summary side panel.
-6. Open any web page, the page's content summary will automatically be displayed in the side panel.
+1. Open any web page, the page's content summary will automatically be displayed in the side panel.

+## Creating your own extension

+If you use this sample as the foundation for your own extension, be sure to update the `"trial_tokens"` field [with your own origin trial token](https://developer.chrome.com/docs/web-platform/origin-trials#extensions) and to remove the `"key"` field in `manifest.json`.